espressif/vscode-esp-idf-extension/README.md

 - Localization (English, Chinese, Spanish) of commands which you can also [add a language contribution](https://github.com/espressif/vscode-esp-idf-extension/blob/master/docs/LANG_CONTRIBUTE.md).
 - OpenOCD server within Visual Studio Code.
 - [Code Coverage](./docs/COVERAGE.md) for editor source highlighting and generate HTML reports.
 - Search text editor's selected text in ESP-IDF documentation with **ESP-IDF: Search in documentation...** right click command or with its [keyboard shortcut](#Available-commands).
+Results will be shown in ESP-IDF Explorer Tab if found on ESP-IDF Documentation based on your current vscode language, ESP-IDF version in `idf.espIdfPath` (latest otherwise) and `idf.adapterTargetName`.

 ## Demo